 Lastly, Anafre is something you have to try, if nothing else for the presentation.
 It comes in a portable stove-type chest that has hot coals that continue cooking the beans, meat and cheese used as dip for the included huge fried tortilla pieces.
 It’s like Nachos 2.0.

-Dos and don’ts regarding customs?
+Dos and don’ts regarding customs in Honduras?

 Don’t be freaked out if your personal space is continuously compromised.
 People are used to having smaller personal space here, and for that personal space to be invaded.
 And don’t be surprised if you are touched a lot during conversation.
 It’s normal.